 For 3 days in a row, we had Giants taking over the downtown area.

 Do you sometimes wish that you can live that decade just to wear those beautiful dresses with the hats and gloves?
 I know that I do!
-Luckily, the McCord museum has a whole collection about the outfits wore in the Expo67.
+Luckily, the McCord Museum has a whole collection about the outfits worn in the Expo67.